 S.U.P. is short for stand-up paddleboard yoga, and I recommend this to anyone that likes yoga with a twist!
 I made a reservation with Island Yoga.

 Palm Beach is easily a beach you can spend an entire day.
 Besides relaxing on the beach under the plethora of tiki umbrellas, many watersports are offered as well.
 Watersports include inner tubing, parasailing, jet skiing, kayaking, paddle boarding, and more!

 Philip’s Animal Garden is a non-profit organization that focuses on rescuing exotic animals in Aruba and surrounding islands.
 Here you’ll see donkeys, horses, ostriches, monkeys, parrots, and more!
-Entrance fee is $10, and all proceeds go to taking care of the animals.
+The entrance fee is $10, and all proceeds go to taking care of the animals.
 Plus, you get a bag of carrots to feed the donkeys and goats!